Candidates for the CCME credential must provide evidence of the following:

 - Develop correct conclusions from collected data

-LEGAL/COMPLIANCE - Effectively demonstrates knowledge of policies, procedures, laws, rules and regulations.
+LEGAL/COMPLIANCE - Effectively demonstrates and applies knowledge of policies, procedures, laws, rules and regulation.

 - Effectively conducts meetings with management and the boards of directors of financial institutions